MichaelSinz/AmigaEnforcer/README.md

 ## Where is the code?

-See the Enforcer directory that hold a copy of my source directory, including the SMakefile that builds the archives and such.
+See the Enforcer directory that holds a copy of my source directory, including the SMakefile that builds the archives and such.
 This is designed to run natively on the Amiga and depends on the SAS/C compiler we used to build much of the Amiga platform.

 The only changes to the files are those needed to license the code under the Apache License.